 The City has adopted specific development-related requirements which will help fund the identified improvements.
 These include requirements for frontage improvements, mitigation of transportation impacts under SEPA, and concurrency requirements.
 The City requires developments to fund and construct certain roadway improvements as part of their projects.
 These typically include reconstructing abutting streets to meet the City’s current design standards.
 These improvements can include widening of pavement, drainage improvements, and construction of curb, gutter, and sidewalks.

 Several of the projects identified in the Transportation Plan could be partially funded and constructed as part of new developments.
-As noted above, to the extent that costs of a transportation improvement are included in the TIF then credits must be provided.
-If improvements to an abutting local street are not included in the TIF, then credits against the TIF would not be required or allowed.

 The city also evaluates impacts of development projects under SEPA.
-The SEPA review may identify adverse transportation impacts that require mitigation beyond payment of the TIF.
+The SEPA review may identify adverse transportation impacts that require mitigation.
 These could include impacts related to safety, traffic operations, active transportation, or other transportation issues.
 The needed improvements may or may not be identified as specific projects in the Plan.
-If the required improvements are included in the TIF program, then the City must provide credits to the extent that the costs are included in the project list and impact fee calculations.

 The city also requires an evaluation of transportation concurrency for development projects.
 The concurrency evaluation is intended to identify project impacts that will cause City facilities to operate below the City’s level of service standard.
 To resolve such a deficiency, the applicant can propose to fund and/or construct improvements to provide an adequate level of service.
 Alternatively, the applicant can wait for the City, or another agency or developer to fund improvements to resolve the deficiency.
 According to the GMA, the City must deny any proposal that will cause the level of service for transportation facilities to decline below the adopted standard unless a financial commitment is in place to complete measures to achieve the LOS standard within six years.
 (RCW 36.70A.070(6)(b).